 Uluru (Ayers Rock) and the surrounding UNESCO world heritage park − Uluru-Kata Tjuta National Park − is one of the world’s most iconic natural wonders and a part of Australian cultural heritage.
 It offers walks in a setting which is truly unique and unparalleled.
 It also presents an ethical dilemma.
 Uluru itself is a 384m (1,250ft) tall sandstone monolith and naturally an enticing prospect to walk.
 However, though the park is currently leased to the Australian government by the indigenous Tjukurpa and Anangu, meaning Uluru is free to walk should you desire, due to the spiritual significance of rock to aboriginal culture, they ask that visitors do not climb the landmark itself.

 If you choose to observe the request then you can instead walk the 9.8km (6 miles) base walk around the colossal circumference of Uluru.
-Doing this, as well as giving you a full-bodied taste of the parks rugged landscape, will help you identify with Uluru’s sheer scope and scale.
+Doing this, as well as giving you a full-bodied taste of the park's rugged landscape, will help you identify with Uluru’s sheer scope and scale.
 You will also still get to experience many of the captivating views that you’d get at the top of the plateau anyway.
-And walkers, don’t just gravitate to Uluru make sure you take in the 500-million-year-old domes of the Kata Tjuta as well.
+And walkers, don’t just gravitate to Uluru - make sure you take in the 500-million-year-old domes of the Kata Tjuta as well.

-Fraser Island Great Walk, Queenland
+Fraser Island Great Walk, Queensland

 A moderately difficult walk at low altitudes along 90km (55.9 miles) of the world’s largest sand island.
 The entire trail will take around a week to complete and encompasses a variety of off-shoots and extra walks ranging from a few hours to full-day excursions.
 One draw to the trail for more adventurous walkers is the fact that along the 90km there are no built rest stops or provisions, you have to carry everything which makes for an organic and unadulterated experience.
 The scenery adds to the sense of adventure – an 800,000-year-old habitat of un-spoilt white sand beaches, crystal clear water and sections which wind through stunning rainforest.

-Cape to Cape Walk, Leeuwin-Naturaliste National Park, Western Australia
+Cape to Cape Walk, Leeuwin-Naturaliste National Park

 The Cape to Cape Walk encompasses 135km (83.8 miles) of south-west Australian coastal trekking from Cape Naturaliste to Cape Leeuwin.
-It presents the opportunity to take in everything the WA coast has to offer from its expansive, unkempt coast with its beaches, cliffs and caves to forested thickets of karri and jarrah.
+It presents the opportunity to take in everything the Western Australian coast has to offer from its expansive, unkempt coast with its beaches, cliffs and caves to forested thickets of karri and jarrah.
 This can be a taxing trail, especially the parts which take you over long beach sections and if you are attempting the whole trail with full pack you’ll definitely be stretched.
-We recommend looking seaward for dolphins and whales and keeping an eye out for the illusive brown bandicoot.
+We recommend looking seaward for dolphins and whales and keeping an eye out for the elusive brown bandicoot.
 Taking in the caves around Canal Rocks is also a worthwhile pit-stop which provides a good rest stop where you can top up your fluid supplies.